Women-Owned Small Business Program sole-source awards

 - Certification Requirement

-- Only certified WOSB/EDWOSB firms are eligible; pending certifications are not sufficient.
+- Only certified WOSB/EDWOSB firms are eligible; contracting officers cannot request SBA status determinations for pending certifications.

 - SBA Appeal Rights

-- SBA can appeal a contracting officer’s decision not to make a sole-source award under this program.
+- SBA can appeal a contracting officer’s decision not to make a sole-source award.

 Responsibilities

-- Contracting Officers: Must verify eligibility, ensure all conditions are met, and only award to certified firms.
-Must not request SBA status determinations for pending certifications.
+- Contracting Officers: Must verify eligibility, ensure all criteria are met, and only award to certified firms.
+Must consider sole-source before set-asides and respect SBA appeal rights.

 - Contractors: Must obtain and maintain proper certification under 13 CFR 127.300 and demonstrate responsibility and fair pricing.